aridjayarecipes/cutesrecipes.web.app/content/post/2517-recipe-of-super-quick-homemade-healthy-and-tasty-moong-dal-soup.md

 1. Garnish with coriander, butter and black pepper and serve it.

 Very easy, and quick to make.
-Delicious, quick &amp; healthy dal fry to go with rice, jeera rice or even with roti, plain paratha.
+Delicious, quick & healthy dal fry to go with rice, jeera rice or even with roti, plain paratha.
 This Moong dal is comforting, hearty, flavorful and super tasty!!
-Make this for a perfect, easy and wholesome Indian meal that&#39;s gluten-free and can be made vegan.
+Make this for a perfect, easy and wholesome Indian meal that's gluten-free and can be made vegan.
 This healthful vegan soup is high in protein.

 So that is going to wrap this up for this exceptional food healthy and tasty moong dal soup recipe.
 Thank you very much for reading.
 I'm confident that you can make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!